Quick Answer

 • Self-host option available

-• Open-source and audited codebase
+• Open-source and independently audited codebase

 Premium